rackerlabs/design-system/_component_design/bulk-selection.md

 Ensure that the bulk selection user interactions support the following behaviors:

-- When the user selects multiple (but not all) checkboxes individually, the parent checkbox changes to the indeterminate state and the **Select All** control becomes active.
+- When the user selects multiple (but not all) checkboxes individually, the parent checkbox changes to the indeterminate state.
+If you include the number selected feedback, then also include a **Select All** option.
-- When some checkboxes are selected and the user selects the parent checkbox, all children values become selected and the **Select All** control changes to the **Deselect All** control.
+- When some checkboxes are selected and the user clicks the parent checkbox, all children values are deselected.
-- When all rows are selected, the user can deselect those rows by deselecting the parent checkbox or clicking **Deselect All**.
+- When all rows are selected, the parent checkbox is in a selected state.
+Clicking the parent checkbox deselects all rows.
-- When all rows are selected and the user deselects one or more rows individually, the parent checkbox changes to the indeterminate state and the **Select All** control becomes active.
+- When all rows are selected, and you have included the number selected feedback, then also include a **Deselect All** option.
-- If a user selects all currently visible rows individually, the parent checkbox becomes selected and the **Select All** control changes to the **Deselect All** control.
+- When all rows are selected and the user deselects one or more rows individually, the parent checkbox changes to the indeterminate state.
+If you include the number selected feedback, then also include a **Select All** option.

 {% endcolumn %}